How branding can help your freelance business

 It’s not really About Me

 It took me years to write a succinct and meaningful ‘about me’ for my freelance website.
 It started off long and wordy, a list of qualifications.
-What I’ve realised over the years is it’s not really about you.
+What I’ve realized over the years is it’s not really about you.
 It’s about what you can do for your clients.

 What format should your ‘about me’ take?
 I think this comes back to your brand attributes and tone.
 If you’re established in your field and your freelance business is a serious one, then consider writing a third person profile.
 If you’re a freelance children’s photographer, then a chattier, down-to-earth style might serve you better.